 Our model is implemented by the PyTorch library and trained on a single NVIDIA RTX A6000 with 48GB memory.
 Instead of exhaustively finding an overfitting training procedure, we train our model for 50 epochs, the batch size of 32, the AdamW optimizer \cite{adamw} with an initial learning rate of 1e-4, a weight decay of 1e-5 and cosine learning rate decay scheduler.

 \textbf{C. Performance Comparison.}

 We compare our TSRNet with several SOTA methods in time series anomaly detection, e.g. DAGMM \cite{dagmm}, MAD-GAN \cite{madgan}, USAD \cite{usad}, TranAD \cite{tranad}, Anomaly Transformer \cite{anotran}, Zheng et al. \cite{tsl}, BeatGAN \cite{beatgan}, and Jiang et al. \cite{ecg-miccai}.
 All the performance results are excerpted from Jiang et al. \cite{ecg-miccai}.
-Those SOTA methods belong to the unsupervised time series anomaly detection approach.
+Those SOTA methods belong to the unsupervised time series anomaly detection approach with the same setting as our method.
 As a result, we regard them as the most suitable options for comparison in order to highlight the effectiveness of our proposed method.

 Analyzing the results presented in Table \ref{tab:ptb-xl}, it is evident that our TSRNet outperforms other SOTA methods while keeping its model size compact.
 It is worth highlighting that our model achieves the same peak performance as Jiang et al.'s \cite{ecg-miccai}.
 However, our model is not only designed as a simpler framework but also requires fewer learned parameters.
 Consequently, our model boasts significantly faster inference speeds (more than $\times 6$), as demonstrated in Table \ref{tb:compare2}.
 It’s worth mentioning that the inference time results are averaged over three runs for each method.